 Megan joins us from Jenison, Michigan where she attended Jenison High School.
 There, she was a member of both the Color Guard and the Varsity Winter Guard and served as their team leader for two years.
-She is now attending Michigan State University where she studies Elementary Education.
-Megan has performed with the Spartan Marching Band, State of Art Winter Guard, and Juxtaposition winter guard.
-She has assisted with the Jenison High School Junior Varsity Winter Guard and is the head instructor and choreographer with the Chesaning Marching Indians color guard.
+Megan graduated from Michigan State University with a degree in Elementary Education.
+Megan has performed with the Spartan Marching Band, State of Art Winter Guard, and Juxtaposition winter guard, and Ovation Winter Guard.

 Wyatt is a graduate of Bellbrook High School where he was a member of the Bellbrook Marching Eagles and acted as drum major for three years.
 He was also involved with their Indoor Percussion Ensemble and Jazz Band.
 Wyatt now attends Wright State University and is majoring in Music Education, and is teaching with the Bellbrook Marching Eagles.
 In addition to that, he is also an avid tennis player and instructor.